devops-java/docker-tomcat/README.md

 * run the image as container
   * verify if image is running or not
   * verify logs of the container
-  * curl to the container
+  * curl to the container from host
 * remove resources
   * stop the container
   * remove the container